ro-double-b/RPFantasyDR_S9/open-items.md

 [x] test out mobile site
 [x] test modals

+OTHER
+[ ] make sure every http request is wrapped around a function to not let go if form is not filled out correctly

 ===> BEFORE DEPLOYMENT MUST HAVES
 [ ] SECURITY
 [ ] restrict various characters in username and password [ ] GET USER OUT OF SCOPE

 [ ] do a run though of the season, with what you expect/test cases